-Dr. Dhabaan is an associate professor of Medical Physics and director of the Medical Physics Residency Program in the Department of Radiation Oncology of Emory University School of Medicine.
-He directs the radiation oncology physics course for medical residents and has an adjunct appointment in the Medical Physics and Nuclear Engineering Programs at the George W. Woodruff School of Mechanical Engineering at Georgia Institute of Technology.
+Dr. Dhabaan is an associate professor of Medical Physics in the Department of Radiation Oncology at Emory University School of Medicine.
+He has an adjunct appointment in the Medical Physics and Nuclear Engineering Programs at the George W. Woodruff School of Mechanical Engineering at Georgia Institute of Technology.
 Dr. Dhabaan also serves as the lead medical physicist at the Emory-Clifton campus.

 Dr. Dhabaan earned his PhD in Physics from the University of Birmingham, England, UK in 1994 and received his Medical Physics training at Emory University in 1999.
 He received his certification from American Board of Radiology in Therapeutic Radiological Physics in 2003 and re-certification in 2013.
 Prior to joining Emory faculty in 2007, he served as the director of Medical Physics at DeKalb Medical Center in Atlanta, GA.
 His postgraduate research has included designing a blanket for nuclear fusion reactor which entailed work in the area of neutron and photon transport and the use of Monte Carlo method in tracking these particles.